erlide/erlide.github.io/_posts/2019-01-04-https-certificate-for-update-site.md

 On OSX it looks like the Eclipse updater doesn't install the HTTPS certificate used for the update site.
 Use the following instructions to install it locally (courtesy of @geib, thanks for that!)

-1. Used a nice tool InstallCert.java to download the certificate.
+1. Use for example InstallCert.java to download the certificate (https://github.com/escline/InstallCert).
     ```java InstallCert download.erlide.org:443```

 2. ```keytool -exportcert -alias download.erlide.org-1 -keystore jssecacerts -storepass changeit -file download.erlide.org.cer```